Decorative Image: Office of Research Internal Grant Opportunity

 Proposals are open for the 54th Annual Meeting of the Linguistic Association of the Southwest (LASSO).
 Under the theme, “Borderless Language,” participants will explore multilingual and multicultural research that addresses crucial issues such as language and social justice, critical pedagogies, language in healthcare, language maintenance and revitalization, and sociolinguistics.
+The conference will be hosted at Wichita State University.

 Don’t miss this opportunity to connect, learn and engage with leading research and be part of thought-provoking conversations that promote community engagement and work towards creating a more inclusive, equitable world through the power of language.